codio/tutorial_yo_angular/annotations.md

       'app/bower_components/angular-route/angular-route.js'
     ],

-and replace 'Chrome' with 'PhantomHS', too (Codio Boxes will support Chrome shortly, but does not yet)
+and replace 'Chrome' with 'PhantomJS', too (Codio Boxes will support Chrome shortly, but does not yet)

     // Start these browsers, currently available:
     // - Chrome